canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

   - How to install snapcraft.
   - How to create a new project.
-  - How to build a snap.
   - How to declare snap metadata.
-  - How app are made of parts.
+  - How an app is made of parts.
-  - And more...
+  - How to build a snap and to fix common build issues.
+  - How to upload a snap to the Snap Store.

 ### What you'll need

-  - Any supported snap GNU/Linux distribution.
+  - Ubuntu or Ubuntu Core.
-  - Some very basic knowledge of command line use, know how to edit files.
+  - Some basic knowledge of command line use.
+To know how to edit a file.
-  - We expect you to know how to install snaps, what they are, the store notions that we are going to use.
-The "[basic snap usage]" tutorial is a good introduction to this.
+  - Rudimentary knowledge of snaps.
+Tutorial [Basic snap usage][tutorial_basic-snap-usage] is a good introduction to snaps.

 Survey
 : How will you use this tutorial?